 - Specs / Installation

-This amazing design collection contains incredible freestanding interactives!
+This amazing design collection contains incredible freestanding interactive designs !
 They load like regular designs, but with the click of a button or the change of a setting on the ‘Interactive’ tab, these designs generate millions of creative variations.
 See the additional ‘How To’ tabs to learn more about these incredible designs and the projects you can create with them!

 Can any design in your collection do this?